intro

 So another obstacle would be getting companies to realize that there are many well-qualified people working but because of their disability, they have been overlooked.

 If we are able to connect one person with a job, I will be satisfied.
-Employment can change someone's life.
+Employment can change someone's life.6) I am also interested in Section 508 and what your involvement with that community is?

 It enables a feeling of independence and improves self-esteem.